marijnfs/zig-llm/README.md

 =============
 This is preliminary work that needs a bunch of work to stabilize, but it can run various LLM models.
 Things that need to be implemented:
-- n_kv_heads is not supported right now, we expect query heads to be same size as key/value heads.
 - sampling is still MAP sampling, temp sampling needs to be implemented.
-- there is still leaking memory in variuos parts.
+- there is still leaking memory in various parts.
 - the model.bin file is very shaky, a better model binarization is on the roadmap

 Build